MinicraftPlus/MinicraftPlus.github.io/README.md

 Check out **Minicraft+ Revived**, a community-driven project that expands upon the classic with new features, improvements, and ongoing updates:
 🔗 [Minicraft+ Revived on GitHub](https://github.com/MinicraftPlus/minicraft-plus-revived)

-Click  🔗 [here](https://minicraftplus.github.io/old) to visit an archived version of the old Website.
+Click  🔗 [here](https://minicraftplus.github.io/old) to visit an archived version of the old website.